-- 1 Download the TM Plug & Play Software Package compression files on the official website - 2 Rename the USB storage device "TMROBOT".
-Make sure the drive format is NTFS. - 3 Place the zipped component files in the USB with the folder directory TMROBOT:\TM\Export\TMComponent\ComponentObject\. - 4 Insert the USB storage device in the robot controller - 5 In TM Flow (robot software), tap the triple bar icon and select System
+- 1 Download the TM Plug & Play Software Package from the Robotiq Support website. - 2 Rename the USB storage device ''TMROBOT''.
+Make sure the drive format is NTFS. - 3 Place the zipped component files in the USB with the folder directory TMROBOT:\TM_Export\TMComponent\ComponentObject\. - 4 Insert the USB storage device in the robot controller. - 5 In TM Flow (robot software), tap the triple bar icon and select System